It’s that time of year again when Asian lady beetles invade homes for a warmer habitat.

 You can also introduce certain natural predators into your garden to help control these beetles organically.

-This won’t work overnight but will slowly reduce the Asian lady beetle population.
+This method won’t work overnight but will slowly reduce the Asian lady beetle population.

 Some of the most common natural predators of Asian lady beetles are frogs, birds, and spined soldier bugs.
 Certain species of wasps also prey on ladybird larvae.